Sameer-Ansari506/Sameer-Ansari506/README.md

 Hi, I’m @Sameer-Ansari506-
-I’m am interested in software development-
+I’m CS major
-I’m currently learning computer science-
+,interested in notive iOS and Android development-
 I’m looking to collaborate on various development related topics- You can reach me on my mail sameeransari3297@gmail.com- or instagram account Aal_e_adam485